nexills/Hacker-Project/README.md

 2. Download and install [Unity Hub](https://unity.com/).
 3. Open the project and choose to install version 2021.3.13f1 when prompted.
 4. From the File menu, choose "Build And Run" and specify the output directory when prompted.
 5. From the output directory, run the main executable.
-On Windows this would be `WillfulMisinterpretation.exe`.
+On Windows this would be `Willful Misinterpretation.exe`.